 — Underwear should never be seen.

-- Torn/ripped jeans, tights must not be worn.
+— Vest tops/sleeveless tops must not be worn.

-- Hats, hoods and other headgear must not be worn indoors.
+— Hats, hoods and other headgear (except for religious head coverings) must not be worn indoors.

 — Outdoor coats cannot be worn in class.

-- Jewellery should be appropriate to daily school life.
-Earrings that are very long are a health and safety issue in practical classes and on crowded corridors and should not be worn.
+— Jewellery should be appropriate to daily school life.
+Jewellery that is very long, loose or large is a health and safety issue in practical classes and on crowded corridors and should

 — Hair should always be clean

-- A pupils’ eyes should not be covered by a hair style.
+— A student’s eyes should not be covered by a hair style.

 — While make-up is allowed in school it should be applied in moderation.